tallforasmurf/PPQT/readme-win.txt

 executable program.
 It must launch within the PPQT folder which contains all its support code.
 For convenience, right-click on the ppqt file and from the context menu, select "Create Shortcut".
-Drag the resulting file, "shortcut to ppqt" onto your desktop.
+Drag the resulting item ("shortcut to ppqt" or "ppqt-shortcut") onto your desktop.
 You can launch PPQT by double-clicking this shortcut.

 This completes the installation process.